TDGerve/MagmaPEC/README.rst

 ========
 MagmaPEC
 ========
-MagmaPEC is a flexible model for correcting olivine-hosted melt inclusions for the effects of post-entrapment crystallisation (PEC) or melting.
+MagmaPEC is a flexible algorithm for correcting olivine-hosted melt inclusions for the effects of post-entrapment crystallisation (PEC) or melting.
+MagmaPEC is based on models implemented in `MagmaPandas <https://pypi.org/project/MagmaPandas/>`.

 Documentation
 -------------
-Code documentation is currently being worked on at `magmapec.readthedocs.io <https://magmapec.readthedocs.io>`_
+Code documentation and working examples are available at `magmapec.readthedocs.io <https://magmapec.readthedocs.io>`_

 How to cite MagmaPandas
 ------------------------------
-If have used MagmaPandas in your research, please reference  `this paper <placeholder>`_ .
-To ensure reproducibility, please also mention the release version of MagmaPEC and reference the specific models you used (see `documentation <https://magmapandas.readthedocs.io/en/latest/code_documentation.html#references>`_).
+If have used MagmaPEC in your research, please reference  `this paper <placeholder>`_ .
+To ensure reproducibility, please also mention the release version of MagmaPEC and reference the specific models you used (see `MagmaPandas documentation <https://magmapandas.readthedocs.io/en/latest/code_documentation.html#references>`_).

 Installation